 Strategic planning is a key function for any business that wants to remain vital and successful.
 However, it is likely most important for growing businesses.
 Growing a new business is full of risk, but knowing where the business is going and how it’s going to get there is a way to mitigate that risk.

-If businesses are successful in growing, then as their operations become more complex, their strategic plans will have to respond by getting more sophisticated.
+If businesses are successful in growing, their strategic plans will have to respond by getting more sophisticated.
 Continuous growth is difficult, but a strategic plan can help make it more accessible to rally the leadership and resources necessary to support it.

 Successful strategic planning sits on the collection and analysis of a wide range of business-related data.
 Knowing intimately how your business works internally, and the current and developing conditions in your market, is crucial.

 What’s the Difference Between a Strategic Plan and a Business Plan?

 A strategic plan is a type of business plan, but there are distinctions between the two.
 Whereas a strategic plan is for implementing and managing the strategic direction of a business, a business plan is more often the document that starts a business.

 A business plan will be used primarily to get funding for the venture or direct the operation.
 So, the two plans are targeting different timeframes in a business history.
 A strategic plan is used to investigate a future period, usually between three-to-five years.
 A business plan is more routinely a year out.

 A strategic plan is offering a business focus, direction and action to help the business grow from the point it presently resides to a greater market share in the future.
 A business plan, on the other hand, is more focused on offering a structure to capture and implement ideas that initially define a business.